ibm-cloud-docs/sap/sap-design-considerations-compute-os.md

 ### Compute Profiles of SAP-certified Virtual Servers on VPC Infrastructure
 {: #compute-vs-vpc}

-{{site.data.keyword.ibm_cloud_sap}} provides SAP-certified infrastructure by using the latest Generation 2 Virtual Servers.
+{{site.data.keyword.ibm_cloud_sap}} provides SAP-certified infrastructure by using the latest Virtual Servers.
 These virtual servers are available with instantaneous provisioning, and are offered in different profiles that define CPU and RAM combinations.

 ### Compute Profiles of SAP-certified IBM Power Virtual Servers